LabC8/T208/README.md

 ## 1 Introduction
 The script periodecly checks if [Geekworm T208](https://wiki.geekworm.com/T208) is plugged to the mains, and it's battary capacity and voltage.
 The script turns off power of Jetson when T208 battary capacity reaches setting low level and it lost a power outage.
-Information about the state of device, if necessary, available by UDP.!!!!!!!!!
+Information about the state of device, if necessary, available by UDP.
+Simple script to control by UDP located in this repository and named *udp_client.py*

 Some functions were get from [Geekworm T208 Software page](https://wiki.geekworm.com/T208-Software).
 Strongly recommended to read the webpage before using this script.